sopyb/NavigoLearnAPI/CONTRIBUTING.md

 Api endpoints are named using kebab-case.
 For example, `GET /api/users/profile-picture` is a valid endpoint.

 For functions, variables and SQL tables, we use camelCase.
-For example, `const user = await db.getWhere('users', 'id', userId);` is valid.
+For example, `db.getWhere('roadmapLikes', 'userId', userId, 'roadmapId', roadmapId);` is valid.

 ### ESLint